In Vitro Fertilisation (IVF)

 Ovulation – What is it and how is it done?

-Ovulation is carried out transvaginally, under continuous ultrasound monitoring.
-The follicles are punctured in succession through a needle that penetrates the wall of the vagina.
-The contents of each follicle are aspirated into special tubes and immediately delivered to the embryology laboratory.
-The embryologist locates the oocytes, isolates them from the follicular fluid and places them in special small containers called ‘dishes’ containing a special culture medium.
-The dishes are then placed in an incubator under suitable culture conditions.
+The embryologist locates the eggs, isolates them from the follicular fluid and places them in special small containers, called dishes, containing a special culture medium.
+The dishes are then placed in an incubator under the appropriate culture conditions.

 Fertilization